xieyuheng/cell-complex/README.md

 ## Aims

-- Libraries and tools for 3D computer graphics.
+- Libraries and tools for 3D computer graphics
-- Interactive theorem prover for formalization and verification.
+- Interactive theorem prover for formalization and verification

 ## Community